aman190202/aman190202/README.md

 ### Aman Agarwal
-I am @aman190202, an undegraduate at SRM University and syndicate of @NextTechLab
+I am Aman Agarwal, an undergraduate at SRM University and a syndicate at @NextTechLab

-I am Deep Learning Reasearcher, currently working on VQA based models and an open source contributor at @unifyai.
+A Deep Learning Researcher with an active interest in Neural Fields, I can be often found scratching my head trying to implement papers from the ground up.
+Other times, I look to experiment with Metal GPU on my MacBook Air M1 ; doing my best not to burn it down.